How do I perform a classic car VIN check?

 • Title history (including ownership, damage history, and odometer readings)

-With a VIN or its equivalent in hand, you can research the history of your classic car through several online and offline sources:
+With a VIN or its equivalent in hand, you can further research the history of your classic car through several online and offline sources:

-• State Bureau or Department of Motor Vehicles (some state BMVs/DMVs have more information and services available at their state capital location versus the satellite office locations)
+• State Bureau or Department of Motor Vehicles: Some state BMVs/DMVs have more information and services available at their state capital location versus the satellite office locations.

 If you're researching much older cars, our classic car insurance friends at Hagerty recommend the Standard Catalog of American Cars.